griffithlab/civic-server/README.md

 Note that the above command just makes the first user in the DB an admin.
 If you have multiple users you could also do: `User.second.make_admin!`, `User.third.make_admin!`, etc.

+You can run the backend test suite with
+`rake spec`